We attended Monitorama and took a few notes for you to enjoy. Here are the recaps:

 John Allspaw Taking Human Performance Seriously In Software

 The conference started off with a heady fulfilling talk from John Allspaw about the impact of human performance in automatable systems.
 Wrapping the crux of his argument around the 3 Mile Island nuclear disaster, he drew parallels to how automation in software suffers from those same issues and how the automators should attack these problems.
-Main takeaways here are spending resources on why engineers went down the rabbit holes they did during an incident because there is some valid thought process that led them there, treating each individual on an incident as someone who is bringing unique knowledge to that particular incident, and spend time doing postmortems to extract more value than just trying make sure something doesn’t happen again
+The main takeaways here are spending resources on why engineers went down the rabbit holes they did during an incident because there is some valid thought process that led them there, treating each individual on an incident as someone who is bringing unique knowledge to that particular incident, and spend time doing postmortems to extract more value than just trying make sure something doesn't happen again